diepes/EngAssNginx/README.md

        1. dos - single vm, no scaling or CDN
           - deploy behind CDN, e.g. cloudfront
           - can ajust the ASG counters to run multiple web servers.
+          - add WAF.
        1. Instance crash/hang
           - mitigated by using ASG to launce instance.
-If LB detects problem with instance a new one is launched.
+          - If LB detects problem with instance a new one is launched.
 Should recover in under 5min
        1. http - plain http, clear text - should be https, with dns etc.
           - Done for demo.
 Just need to add dns and cert to LB.
           - deploy behind lb / cloudfront with ssl terminated on cloudfront / lb,